gaehlerm/SoftwareEngineering/README.md

 // don't mix good and bad stuff.
 Then everything becomes bad.

 Similar things belong together.
 It sounds fairly trivial and it is extremely helpful when designing code.
-And it’s true for pretty any aspect in programming.
+And it’s true for pretty much any aspect in programming.
 Not only code objects, but also abstract concepts.

 There is a market for food and further down the road there is a store selling electronics.
 Each kind of store has its own domain.
-If you find a market store selling apples, chances are high the next store sells apples as well.
+If you find a market store selling apples, chances are high that the next store sells apples as well.
 It is just normal that similar things align together.
 The same holds for code.
 Functions are bundled together by their functionality, as are classes.
 This makes them easier to find if you search for some specific functionality.
 At the same time, they should also have the same level of abstraction.
 The main function, for example, consists only of a few high-level function calls.
 No string manipulations or other low-level stuff.
 These low-level functions are buried somewhere in a deeper level of abstraction.

 Once you start thinking about this rule, you will automatically structure your code in a much better way.
 It becomes so much tidier.
 It will feel more natural and it doesn’t need too much work to make it better.